 Matter Court & Case Reference Number Legal issues, status, implications Moneyline Financial Services (Pty) Ltd vs NCR North Gauteng High Court Case No A440/16 Moneyline appealed the decision handed down by the NCT which ruled on 11 March 2016 that the NCR acted lawfully and procedurally correct when investigating Moneyline.
 The merits relate to allegations of reckless lending towards the recipients of social security grants by Moneyline.
-The Appeal was heardon 4 December 2018 andjudgment was handed down on 30 August 2019 in terms of which the appeal was postponed and Moneyline was ordered to join the NCT as a Respondent before the appeal could proceed.
+The Appeal was heard on 4 December 2018 and judgment was handed down on 30 August 2019 in terms of which the appeal was postponed and Moneyline was ordered to join the NCT as a Respondent before the appeal could proceed.
 Moneyline then launched an application for leave to appeal against this judgment, which application for leave to appeal was heard on 2 December 2019.
-Judgment was in favor of the NCR calling for the joinder of the NCT as a second respondent by Moneyline.
+Judgment is awaited.
 NCR vs Standard Bank North Gauteng High Court Case No 44415/16 The NCR brought an application for a declaratory order regarding the application of common law set off on credit agreements.
 The Legal Resources Centre was granted leave to join as friends of the court.
 The matter was heard on 13 May 2019, and judgement was handed in favour of the NCR.
 Edcon vs NCR National Consumer Tribunal A237/2017 The NCR referred Edcon group to the NCT for the unlawful charging of club fees to consumers, and the NCT ruled in the favour of NCR.
 Edcon appealed against the decision of the NCT and won the case.
 NCR vs Lewis National Consumer Tribunal NCT/41671/2016/140 (1) The NCR referred Lewis to the NCT for the unlawful charging of club fees to consumers, and the NCT ruled in favour of Lewis.
-The NCR appealed against the decision of the NCT .
-The appeal was dismissed.
+The NCR appealed against the decision of the NCT and won the case.
 NCR vs Mr Price NCT/81672/2017/140 The NCR referred Mr Price group to the NCT for the unlawful charging of club fees to consumers.
 The matter was withdrawn as a result of the Edcon ruling.
 NCR vs Foschini NCT/84881/2017/140 (1) The NCR referred the Foschini group to the NCT for the unlawful charging of club fees to consumers.
 The matter was withdrawn as a result of the Edcon ruling.